Engagement models in IT industry

 Dedicated Team Model

-The dedicated team model is the best way to cut costs.
+A dedicated software development team is the best way to cut costs.
 Communication and workload here are more straightforward: the tasks are transferred to a third party.
 In this model, a project manager guarantees success: they orchestrate designers and developers.

 So, what makes this model cool?